Roasted frozen cauliflower is easy to make and comes out caramelized and flavorful. You just need to be patient - it takes a bit longer than fresh.

 Instructions

-- Preheat your oven to 400 degrees F. Line a rimmed baking sheet with parchment paper.
-Spray the parchment paper with olive oil.*
+- Preheat the oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper.
+Spray the parchment paper with olive oil.

 - Arrange the frozen cauliflower florets in a single layer on the prepared baking sheet.
 They won't all be the same size - that's OK.
 Don't worry about it.